konfuzio-ai/konfuzio-sdk/docs/web/on_premises.md

 ##### DOCUMENT_WORKFLOW_TIME_LIMIT
 Default: 7200

-The maximum time for the whole Document workflow.
+The maximum time for the whole Document workflow in seconds.
+If a Document workflow does not complete within this time, the Document is set to an error state.

 _Type: int_